DerxwnaKapsyla/Pokemon-Essentials/A Useful Folder Full of Useful Things/Check out this Readme.txt

 F5 Button/Backspace
 	* Press to use a registered Key Item.

-T Button
+q Button
 	* Enable Turbo mode, increases the FPS of the game.
 Has three different states.

 ----------------------------------------------------------------------
-TE06.
+TA06.
 BUGS AND UNFINISHED THINGS IN THE CURRENT RELEASE
 ----------------------------------------------------------------------
 EVERYTHING IS SHITCODE I AM A TERRIBLE PROGRAMMER! :wackospin: